 - It is sometimes possible to watch major sports or news events on television at the Desert Horse Inn.

 - Water supply notes

 - There are flush toilets and hot and cold running water in all the bathrooms.

 Health & safety

-Security measures: Rural Namibia is generally very safe, and like most similar places, Klein Aus Vista doesn't use any form of armed security.
+- Like most similar places, Klein-Aus Vista doesn't use any form of armed security.